 Lesson Background and Concepts for Teachers

 One of the biggest challenges environmental and chemical engineers face is devising new techniques to prevent the creation of additional air pollution.
-Manufacturing and industry is a large contributor to air pollution.
+Manufacturing and industry are large contributors to air pollution.
 In this lesson, students take on the role of engineers and experiment with four different methods for cleaning up industrially-polluted air.
 To do this, conduct four of the activities listed in the Associated Activities section in sequence to model the four technologies used to reduce industrial air pollution: Washing Air: Wet Scrubber Pollutant Recovery Method (wet scrubber), Cleaning Air with Balloons (electrostatic precipitator), A Merry-Go-Round for Dirty Air (cyclone) and Cleaning Air Like a Vacuum Cleaner: Let's Bag It (baghouse).

 Industrial Cleaning Methods

 Air contaminants are emitted into the atmosphere as particulate matter, aerosols, vapors or gases.
 The most common methods of eliminating or reducing pollutants to an acceptable level are: destroying the pollutant by thermal or catalytic combustion, changing the pollutant to a less toxic form or collecting the pollution with equipment to prevent its escape into the atmosphere.
 Pollutant recovery may be performed by the use of one or more of the following: scrubbers, electrostatic precipitators, cyclones and/or baghouses.
 Each technology has its own advantages and disadvantages; it's important for engineers to evaluate the constraints of each technology, as well as the ability for each option to control air pollution.
-Figure 1 presentat advantages and disadvantages of each technology.
+Figure 1 presents the advantages and disadvantages of each technology.